Table of Contents

 If you don’t want to change and let the plant soil as it is then remove weeds in the soil completely.

-Whatever mulch material you use just to make a small part of it 3-4 inches long.
+Whatever mulch material you use just make a small part of it 3-4 inches long.
 It’s for potted plants not necessary for plants in open soil in the garden.

 Now spread all around the plant stem, but keep in mind not to spread near the plant stem.

 At least in a radius of 4-5 inches starting from the stem to be avoided when mulching.

 Spray some neem oil as a precaution to avoid insect and pest generation just before spreading mulch in the pot.
 Because mulching provides a good shelter for them.

 Always do shallow watering in a plant pot, because overwatering can overflow mulch out of the pot.

 For plants in the garden

 It’s exactly the same process as per potted plant.

 All the steps above, but the only thing that differs is you do not specifically need to cut the mulch material into small parts before spreading it around the plant.

 Because in open garden plants, we usually make big basins around them.
 They are at least 1.5-2.5 feet in radius.

 In garden plants, you can try more mulch materials better than pots also.

 Other mulching materials you can use

 There is also a not plant-based mulching practice you can do.
-In which you can use small gravel and stones.
+You can use small gravel and stones.
 If stones-Gravels are light in color they make the plant soil cool whereas dark colored stones-Gravels make the plant soil warm

 Time to change mulching

 They’re no actually defined timetable for changing the mulching.

 But you can define the time when it starts decolorization, and decomposition and you see some soil erosion.

 You should not get late to change or replace it.
-Because decomposition can generate some insects and fungus around the plant.
+Because decomposition can generate some insects and fungi around the plant.
 It can be harmful to plant health.